 Before entering the Old City of Safed, take a look at the buildings on the street above it, Jerusalem Street (רחוב ירושלים).
 The first historical building is Beit Busel, a complex originally built in 1904 as a hospital of the Church’s Ministry Among Jewish People.
 Today it is part of Safed’s Academic College.
 But it has a very long history.
 After being a hospital, it was a German military base during World War I, a Scottish college from 1921 to 1936, and even a recovery home for the Workers of the General Organization in Israel until 1984.
 The original complex had three buildings, but one was demolished by a contractor who didn’t understand the importance of conservation.
 Today, the two remaining buildings are under conservation work and maybe soon we will be able to have a closer look on them.
 Now (December 2018), they’re hidden behind construction walls.

-Another building that you can see from Jerusalem Street is the Rothschild Hospital, that opened its doors in 1912.
+Another building that you can see from Jerusalem Street is the Rothschild Hospital, which opened its doors in 1912.
 It is also part of Safed’s Academic College, which means you won’t be able to go inside, but you can take a look at its impressive façade.

-Afterwards you can keep walking another 500 meters or so along Jerusalem Street until you reach a large set of stairs leading down to the Old City, called Maalot Olei Hagardom (מעלות עולי הגרדום).
+Afterward you can keep walking another 500 meters or so along Jerusalem Street until you reach a large set of stairs leading down to the Old City, called Maalot Olei Hagardom (מעלות עולי הגרדום).
 At the top of those stairs, on Jerusalem Street, stands an old, narrow, brownish building, cramped between two newer buildings.
-This was a British guard station (Pillbox), that had a perfect view on Maalot Olei Hagardom, which was the street that divided between the Jewish Quarter and the Muslim Quarter during the British Mandate, until 1948.
-A huge spotlight illuminated the street at night and if someone tried to cross from one side to other after curfew hours, the British soldier on the pillbox would shoot him.
+This was a British guard station (Pillbox), that had a perfect view of Maalot Olei Hagardom, which was the street that divided between the Jewish Quarter and the Muslim Quarter during the British Mandate, until 1948.
+A huge spotlight illuminated the street at night and if someone tried to cross from one side to another after curfew hours, the British soldier on the pillbox would shoot him.
 Opposite the pillbox, on the other side of the street, is a monument for the Davidka, a mortar that was used by the Israeli forces during their battle on Safed in the Independence War.

 Go up to Birya Fortress.

 Although not exactly in the city of Safed, this place has some beautiful viewpoints and also an interesting historical story.
 The fortress was built on the 8th of January 1945 by the Palmach, the underground army of the Jewish community during the British Mandate.
-To be able to build it, they told the British that it was a meant for civilian purposes, but the truth was the Palmach’s main base in the Upper Galilee area.
+To be able to build it, they told the British that it was meant for civilian purposes, but the truth was Palmach’s main base in the Upper Galilee area.
 The Palmach came to this remote place for training and also turned Birya into one of the force’s biggest weapons cache.
 They were not allowed to carry weapons during the British Mandate.
 But the main story of this place is connected to February 1946, when the British find out that Birya was not an innocent civilian settlement.
 They found the caches and arrested all the people who lived there.
 A short time after their arrest, on the 14th of March 1946, around 3,000 young Jewish men and women made their way up to Birya and resettled.
 The next day, when only 150 of them were left to guard the place, the British came and evicted them forcefully.
 But the Jewish settlement didn’t give up and on the 17th of March, they resettled Birya for the last time.
 The British gave up and let them stay as a civilian settlement.

 You can enter Birya Fortress every day between 9:00 AM to 4:00 PM.
 Sadly, there aren’t signs in English, but you can get the feel of the place and also climb up to the fortress’s tower for a nice view of the surroundings.
-Outside the fortress there’s another viewpoint, which I personally like better.
+Outside the fortress, there’s another viewpoint, which I personally like better.

 You can reach Birya by taking bus number 20 from the main bus station to Machane Meishar Station (מחנה מישר) and then continuing by foot to the Birya Fortress.
 The ride costs about 5 ILS and is 20 minutes long.
 The bus leaves every 90 minutes.